 People with bronchial asthma are chronic hyperventilators.

-Low CO2 causes spasm of airways
+causes spasm of airways or bronchoconstriction (Sterling, 1968).
+Dr. Herxheimer

-Low CO2 causes cell hypoxia and allergies
+CO2 causes cell hypoxia and allergies

 airways with production of excessive mucus.
 Additional damage often takes place due to incorrect exercise leading to sports induced asthma.

 This further reduces body oxygenation and makes symptoms of asthma worse.

 Treatment of bronchial asthma